 (Note: feel free to send in any “streakier than a…..” similes.
 I’m starting to run out.)

-– Levance Fields: Fields is pretty brilliant, if you like undersized point guards with little scoring talent.
+– Levance Fields: Fields is brilliant, if you like undersized point guards with little scoring talent.
 Good passer, though.
 The NBA probably isn’t on the horizon, with maybe a few seasons on the fringes, but his European career has already begun; Fields has signed for Spartak St Petersburg, which is in Russia (not Florida).

 – C.J.
 Giles: Giles was covered here.
 He played one game for the Magic’s summer league team, playing 4 minutes and 36 seconds, scoring 2 points, grabbing 3 rebounds and recording 2 steals.
-A pretty solid 4 minutes and 36 steals.
+A pretty solid 4 minutes and 36 seconds.

 – Richard Hendrix: I went on about Hendrix quite a lot during the Warriors round-up, as well as the Nuggets round-up.
 Unsurprisingly, he played well for Orlando in summer league, averaging 9.8 points, 7.3 rebounds and 1.8 blocks per game.
 He’ll get signed by an NBA team this year.
-If he doesn’t, then.......well, then Devean George, Ryan Bowen, Jason Hart, Jarron Collins, Kevin Ollie, Rob Kurz, Juwan Howard, Michael Ruffin, Malik Rose, Brevin Knight and Cedric Simmons had better not be in it either.
+If he doesn’t, then…well, then Devean George, Ryan Bowen, Jason Hart, Jarron Collins, Kevin Ollie, Rob Kurz, Juwan Howard, Michael Ruffin, Malik Rose, Brevin Knight and Cedric Simmons had better not be in it either.

 – Jeremy Richardson: Richardson was with the Magic all of last season, despite them waiving him at one time.
-He barely played, appearing in spot minutes of 13 games and shooting 28% (including a 2-14 outing), and the Magic didn’t extend a QO.
+He barely played, though, appearing in spot minutes of 13 games and shooting 28% (including a 2-14 outing), and the Magic didn’t extend a QO.
 His time in Orlando is especially over now that they’ve agreed to terms with Matt Barnes.
-Richardson might catch on with another NBA team next year, but that would mean he’s been in the NBA for four straight years, and I’m not sure he’s quite that good.
+Richardson might catch on with another NBA team next year, but that would mean he’s been in the NBA for four straight years, and I’m not sure he’s quite made that case.
 He’s all right, though.

-– Darian Townes: Townes started last in Poland, buggered off to the D-League, played there until the season finished, then went to Puerto Rico.
+– Darian Townes: Townes started last in Poland, went off to the D-League, played there until the season finished, then went to Puerto Rico.
 He has already signed in Holland for next year.
 The most important thing here is that he won’t be playing for the Orlando Magic next season.